bcdev/zappend/README.md

   - optional slice filesystem options.
 * The target chunking of the append dimension equals the size of the append dimension in each slice and vice versa.
-* The target encoding should allow specifying the target storage chunking, data type, and compression.
+* The target encoding should allow for specifying the target storage chunking, data type, and compression.
 * The target encoding should also allow for packing floating point data into integer data with fewer bits using scaling factor and offset.